Sobilo34/alx-low_level_programming/0x00-hello_world/README.md

 ```C
 printf("Hello World!");
 ```
-- **fputs: This is used to print string.
+- **fputs**: This is used to print string.
 It first parameter is the string to be printed and the second parameter is the file stream(e.g stdin, stdout, specified_file_name e.t.c).

 ```C
 int fputs("hello world", stdin);